mganss/XmlSchemaClassGenerator/README.md

       --ar, --useArrayItemAttribute
                              use ArrayItemAttribute for sequences with single
                                elements (default is true)
-      --ca, --commandArgs    generate a comment with the exact command line arguments that were used to generate the source code (default is true)
+      --es, --enumAsString   Use string instead of enum for enumeration --ca, --commandArgs    generate a comment with the exact command line arguments that were used to generate the source code (default is true)